OFAC Attorney for Compliance & Economic Sanctions Defense

 If you or your business has been contacted by OFAC, reach out to the dedicated OFAC compliance attorney at Oberheiden, P.C. for immediate assistance.

-Contact the OFAC Lawyers at Oberheiden, P.C.
+Contact the Economic Sanctions Lawyers at Oberheiden, P.C.
 Today

 If your business engages with any customers, clients, suppliers, or retailers overseas, it is imperative that you develop a comprehensive and robust OFAC sanctions compliance program to mitigate the risks your company faces.
-At Oberheiden, P.C., our veteran team of OFAC compliance & defense attorneys have centuries of combined experience working with companies across all industries to create effective compliance programs.
+At Oberheiden, P.C., our veteran team of OFAC compliance & defense attorneys are highly experienced in working with companies across all industries to create effective compliance programs.
 Several of our senior OFAC attorneys formerly worked for the federal government, investigating OFAC violations.
 This provides us with unique insight into these complex regulations and what the federal government expects from your business.
 To learn more, and to schedule a free OFAC lawyer consultation, call Oberheiden, P.C., at 888-680-1745.
 You can also reach us through our online contact form.